ForlinxEmbedded/ForlinxEmbedded.github.io/rockchip/ok3588-c/_sources/OK3588-C_Linux5_10_209_User_Manual.md.txt

 Click the button in the lower left corner and select test audio /userdata/media/test.mp3

-Note: The default sound card output is nau8822.
-If using HDMI output, please use the command on the serial port:
+**Note: The default sound card output is nau8822.
+If using HDMI output, please use the command on the serial port.**

 ```plain
 root@ok3588:/# gst-play-1.0 /userdata/media/test.mp3 --audiosink="alsasink device= plughw:3,0"
 ```

-### 3.5 4G/4G Test
+### 3.5 4G/5G Test

 This test requires an Internet-capable SIM card, a description of which can be found in the Command Line Functional Tests 5G section of this manual.